 Inks for hard and flexible plastics

-• Suitable for a range of common plastics: Inks for coding onto plastics and plastic films such as nylon, polyethylene, polypropylene (including untreated OPP and BOPP), and polyvinylchloride.
+• Suitable for a range of common plastics: Inks for coding onto plastics and plastic films including nylon, polyethylene, polypropylene (including untreated OPP and BOPP), and polyvinylchloride.

 • Used in many applications: Engineered for optimal adhesion and durability on flexible or rigid plastic substrates.
-Reliable results across industries like packaging, food, and engineering.
+As a result, they are reliable across industries like packaging, food, and engineering.

 Process specific inks

-• Range of characteristics: Linx has an extensive range of inks designed for more challenging applications where products are subjected to additional processes after coding e.g.sterilisation, fluid washes, chemicals, or curing.
+• Range of characteristics: Linx offers an extensive range of inks for challenging applications where products undergo additional processes after coding, such as sterilisation, fluid washes, chemicals, or curing.

 MEK-free, halogen-free, non-CMR and PFAS-free

-• MEK-free: Linx MEK free inks have low odour and are suitable for ‘closed’ environments where fumes cannot vent freely and have an improved health and safety profile.
+• MEK-free: Linx MEK free inks have low odour and are suitable for ‘closed’ environments where fumes cannot vent freely.
+In addition, they offer an improved health and safety profile.

 • Easy to use: They are quick drying, have excellent print quality and adhere to a range of common materials.

 • Sustainability: At Linx, we share your vision to treat the planet with respect.
-Our MEK-free inks perform to our usual high standards, while still allowing you to balance your budget and protect your workforce.
+Therefore, our MEK-free inks perform to our usual high standards while allowing you to balance your budget and protect your workforce.

 Black inks MEK-freeNon CMRHalogen freePFAS-freeMineral Oil-free